Descriptive statistics

 These measures of variability are useful in providing information about how much the values in a dataset vary from each other.
 The appropriate measure to use depends on the specific characteristics of the data and the research question being asked.

-- Measures of distribution:
+Measures of distribution

 Skewness and kurtosis are two statistical measures used to describe the shape of a probability distribution.

-Skewness: Skewness measures the degree of asymmetry in a distribution.
+Skewness measures the degree of asymmetry in a distribution.
 A distribution with a positive skewness has a longer tail on the positive side of the mean, while a negative skewness means the tail is longer on the negative side of the mean.
 A perfectly symmetrical distribution has a skewness of zero.

 Here are three common measures of skewness: